 Before we get to the tempering process, we need to do a little explaining about what is and isn't chocolate.

-Candy coating/candy melts/summer coating/almond bark: made of sugar, milk solids, vegetable oils, flavorings and colors; for “chocolate” flavors, you’ll also find some cocoa powder.
+Candy coating/candy melts/summer coating/almond bark: made of sugar, milk solids, vegetable oils, flavorings and colors; for "chocolate" flavors, you'll also find some cocoa powder.
 The great virtue of these things is their convenience.
 Melt, dip whatever (cake pops come to mind), let them set at room temperature.
-Their almost bulletproof useability is offset by a waxy feel in the mouth, and as for flavor?
+Their almost bulletproof usability is offset by a waxy feel in the mouth, and as for flavor?
 Meh.
-Kids like them, partly because you’ll find them in a wide range of colors.
-But they’re not chocolate, and therefore, not for me.
+Kids like them, partly because you'll find them in a wide range of colors.
+But they're not chocolate, and therefore, not for me.

 Chocolate chips: are chocolate that has soy lecithin added to it to raise its melting temperature, so the chips hold their shape when baked.
 This increase in melting temperature makes them a little trickier to coat things with, which is why we use them to make...